How We Use Your Information

 Under the Consent basis of lawful processing you are entitled to the right to be forgotten (erased from our systems) and the right to ask us to transfer the personal information that you supplied us to another company.
 You may opt out of receiving our direct marketing at any time, whether a current customer or not.
 If you wish to opt out you will be able to do so via an unsubscribe link included in each marketing email or by contacting us.

 The Information We Collect When You Use Our Websites

-When someone visits one of our websites we use third-party services, such as SquareSpace Analytics, to collect standard Internet log information and details of visitor behaviour patterns.
+When someone visits one of our websites we use third-party services, such as WP Statistics, to collect standard Internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way that does not identify anyone.
 We do not make, and do not allow the third-party services to make, any attempt to find out the identities of those visiting our website for legitimate purposes.
 If we do want to collect personally identifiable information through our website, we will be up front about this — we will make it clear when we collect the information and explain what we intend to do with it.

 The Terms and Conditions of Using Our Websites

 The content of the pages of our websites is for your general information and use and is subject to change without notice.
 Your use of any information or materials on our websites is entirely at your own risk, for which we shall not be liable, and it shall be your own responsibility to ensure that any products, services or information available through our websites meet your specific requirements.

 Our websites contain material which is owned by or licensed to us.
 This material includes the design, layout, look, appearance and graphics.
 Reproduction is prohibited other than in accordance with ‘fair use’ as set out by the Digital Millennium Copyright Act (DMCA) or if the material states otherwise.
 Unauthorised use of our websites may give rise to a claim for damages and/or be a criminal offence.